 -n option.
 This will disable the DNS resolutions about the target IP address.

--v which will produce more detailed information.
+-v that will produce more detailed information.
 The verbose mode can be also used for banner grabbing purposes.
+In the following example, we will scan the port range from 1 to 1000 .

 Another useful feature of